Skip to content

 raise DropMessage("Actor is blocked")

-The notification_accepted signal fires before standard activity processing, allowing you to reject activities early.
+Document processors run before the activity is loaded into context models, allowing you to reject activities early.

 Auto-Accept Follow Requests